malagoni/WhatsAppToDiscord/README.md

 The compose file mounts the `storage` directory so data is kept between container restarts.

+### Automatic updates

+A pre-built Docker image is published to the GitHub Container Registry on every push to `main`.
+The included compose file uses this image and adds a [Watchtower](https://github.com/containrrr/watchtower) service that checks for new versions every few minutes and restarts the bot when an update is available.

 ---

 For setup and commands, check out the [documentation](https://arespawn.github.io/WhatsAppToDiscord/)!